 The biggest misconception is that a Florida arrest record expungement or sealing is a one stop fix all.
 It is not.
 It is a necessary first step a person must take to limit the impact of an arrest.
 People need to understand that to limit the information’s impact the information must initially be dealt with at its source, which are the government agencies maintaining these records.
 That is what an expungement or sealing achieve.

 What a Record Expungement or Sealing Does

-An arrest record expungement or sealing requires those government agencies that maintain the arrest records to either destroy the record or make it inaccessible to the public (see difference between sealing and expunging records).
+An arrest record expungement or sealing requires those government agencies that maintain the arrest records to either destroy the record or make it inaccessible to the public.
 Additionally, and more importantly – it makes the record a non-public record.

 This is critically important to understand.
 Private companies that collect arrest records from these government agencies to sell to the public, employers, etc. depend on the records being “public records.”
 This shields them from liability.
 Once a record is no longer a public record, liability for distribution of that record can exist and most legitimate companies don’t want that.